-The most curious report in the July 24, 1875 edition might be this one-line and probably libelous statement under the heading General News: “Robert Dale Owen is crazy.”
+The most curious report in the July 24, 1875 edition might be this one-line and possibly libelous statement under the heading General News: “Robert Dale Owen is crazy.”

 A few years later, the famous New Mexico lawyer-politico and reputed land acquisition specialist Thomas Benton Catron made this appearance in the July 13, 1878, edition.